Move to Australia when you are 45 and over

 Age limit for residency pathways

-The majority of Australian visas come with an age restriction, typically capping eligibility at 44 years.
-This implies that individuals aged 45 and above are not qualified to apply for Australian residency visa.
+The majority of Australian resident visas come with an age restriction, typically capping eligibility at 44 years.
+This implies that individuals aged 45 and above do not qualify to apply for Australian residency visa, particularly within the General Skilled Migration (GSM) program, which has an age restriction

 This article explores alternative avenues accessible to individuals aged 45 and beyond.
 Despite Australia's preference for younger immigrants, there are still viable visa options for those over 45, especially if their intent is related to investment or business activities.
 Australian immigration may also consider age waivers under age-capped categories.